Panagiotis Tachtsidis: International career

 Tachtsidis' exceptional season with both Catania and Torino was his passport not only to be called from Greek national manager Fernando Santos to the 30-man provisional World Cup squad, but also to the final 23-man squad for 2014 FIFA World Cup.

 On 30 March 2015, Tachtsidis and Vangelis Moras as well Giannis Fetfatzidis were in a car crash.
 The three Greek internationals were travelling by taxi to Budapest Airport in Hungary, following a Euro 2016 qualifier.
 One person was killed in the collision, but the Greek Federation released a statement confirming that the three players were not seriously injured.
 Three other people were seriously injured in the crash.
 On 11 October 2015, he scored his first goal with Greece in a 4–3 home win against Hungary when he lashed in a powerful shot.

 Style of play

 Tachtsidis is a particular type of player that needs to be accommodated into a specific system.
 Without being particularly athletic, the Greek international more than makes up for this with an exceptional range of passing.

 Personal life

-He is married to Zeta Theodoropoulou, with whom he has three children.
+He was married to Zeta Theodoropoulou, with whom he has three children.
+They recently had a divorce.